jakezatecky/react-dual-listbox/README.md

 <DualListBox canFilter options={options} />
 ```

-Optionally, you can also override the default filter placeholder text and the filtering function:
+Optionally, you can also override the default filtering function:

 ``` jsx
 <DualListBox